Monofilament fishing line or braided fishing line?

 However, the biggest drawback of braided fishing lines is their susceptibility to damage.
 This has to do with the fact that the strings consist of several fibers.
 While the monofilament cords consist of a single strand of plastic, you may imagine the braided fishing lines more like a woolen thread.
 The multiple fibers of the braided make this more vulnerable when the fishing line pulls on a stone or a piece of driftwood.
 In such situations, it can be the individual fibers are damaged which in turn causes the carrying capacity of the fishing line decreases greatly and it can come to a broken line when a big fish bites and brings the fishing line to its load limit.

 The last drawback with braided lines that is often mentioned is that there are fewer reliable fishing knots than monofilament lines.
 In fact, there are fishing knots that hold very well on monofilament fishing lines, but fail with multifilament laces or have only a very low knot-carrying power.
 However, this knot-carrying power is also somewhat dependent on the quality of the fishing lines and here you can not get around a practical test and experience around.
 Regarding fishing knots, we make it very easy, we use the improved clinch knot in both types of strings.
 This knot has very high knot strength for both monofilament and multifilament fishing lines when properly tied.

 Video: STOP LOSING FISH!
 Improved Clinch Knot Tutorial.
 Suitable for monofilament as well as braided fishing line

-Combination of braided main line and monofilament leader line
+Combination of braided mainline and monofilament leader line

-A braided fishing line can be used as a main line with the leader line of monofilament fishing line.
+A braided fishing line can be used as the main line with the leader line of monofilament fishing line.
 When float fishing this can be combined very well.
-We also favor this procedure with spinning rods, whereby we often often have a steel leader, a hard mono or a particularly reinforced fluorocarbon between the main line and the spinning bait.
+We also favor this procedure with spinning rods, whereby we often have a steel leader, a hard mono or a particularly reinforced fluorocarbon between the main line and the spinning bait.